-Lessons are tailored to meet the needs of each student throughout this intensive 6-week program which runs from June 17 - July 26 from 9:00 am - 12:30 pm.
+Lessons are tailored to meet the needs of each student throughout this intensive 6-week program which runs from 9:00 am - 12:30 pm.
 Results will be documented by way of pre and post-tests.

 Due to the structure of how The Roig Approach is implemented into this program, space is limited and enrollment closes before this 6-week program begins.